Psychological Science

 Modern East Asia

-The department of psychological science offers eight minors: a general minor, industrial/organizational, psychology for health care, human factors psychology, psychology of leadership, cognitive neuroscience, psychometrics, and a minor in multiculturalism and diversity.
-Nine (9) hours of work in any of these minors in psychology must be completed in residence at Missouri S&T. A student may only receive one of the eight minors.
+The department of psychological science offers seven minors: a general minor, industrial/organizational, psychology for health care, human factors psychology, psychology of leadership, cognitive neuroscience, and a minor in multiculturalism and diversity.
+Nine (9) hours of work in any of these minors in psychology must be completed in residence at Missouri S&T. A student may only receive one of the seven minors.

 Psychology Minor